fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 #### Unchecked.defaultOf<'T>

 Today, `Unchecked.defaultof<'T>` will generate `null` when `'T` is a reference type.
-However, `'T` is non-null, and we'll want to support a `'T | null` being passed in as well.
-Given this, the signature could be changed to `'T | null`.
-This could compile down to be an assembly-level attribute, so older F# compilers consuming a newer FSharp.Core wouldn't see the constraint.

-However, would this still work for value types being passed in?
-It has to.
+However, `'T` means non-null, and it's obvious that this will return `null` when parameterized with a .NET reference type such as `string`.
+We have some options:

+* Keep the existing signature, despite being a bit confusing, and have it act as an unconstrained generic function that will return `null` for reference types that have `null` as a proper value
+* Create a variant of this function that works in terms of nullable reference types, and somehow convey that you need to call this for reference types, and the existing function for non-reference types

+The latter option is terrible, so the former is probably better.

 #### Array.zeroCreate<'T>

-The same question for `Unchecked.defaultof<'T>` exists for `Array.zeroCreate<'T>`.
-We'll want to make it clear that `'T` is nullable, but this has to be fully backwards-compatible.
-And older compilers should still be able to use this function from a newer FSharp.Core.
+The same issue for `Unchecked.defaultof<'T>` exists for `Array.zeroCreate<'T>`.

+#### typeof<'T> and typedefof<'T>

+We cannot actually guarantee that the underlying `System.Type` derived from `'T` is nullable or not.
+This is due to there being no mechanism in reflection today to understand the nullability attribute.
+This represents an inherent unsoundness of the nullability feature unless some approach for dealing with this is derived.

 #### Format specifiers